-Sub Programme Key Outcomes/ outputs Key performance Indicators Baseline 2017-2018 Planned Targets Achieved Targets Remarks Fire, rescue and disaster management Increase fire preparedness, response Percentage of buildings complying to fire and safety standards.
-10% 75% 60% The target could not be achieved because of increase in the number of Reduced fire and disaster losses Ratio of existing to required capacity (equipment and infrastructure) • Fire engines 3: 6 • Infrastructure 3: 12 Rescue boat 0: 3 engines.
+Sub Programme Key Outcomes/ outputs Key performance Indicators Baseline 2017-2018 Planned Targets Achieved Targets Remarks Fire, rescue and disaster management Increase fire Percentage of buildings complying to fire and safety standards.
+10% 75% 60% The target could not be achieved because of increase in the number of Reduced fire and disaster losses Ratio of existing to required capacity (equipment and infrastructure) • Fire engines 3: 6 • Infrastructure 3: 12 Rescue boat 0: 3 3 no. Fire engines.
 3 no. hydrant No rescue boat.
-2 No additional fire engine No hydrant No rescue boat Delay in release of funds Increase level of awareness campaigns on fire and safety 10% 60% All expected demands would be completed after the financial year
+2 No additional fire engine No hydrant No rescue boat Delay in release of funds Increase level of awareness campaigns on fire and safety 10% 60% 50% All expected demands would be completed after the financial year

-Improve response time to fire and disaster incidences 30 minutes 25 minutes 25 minutes Target achieved Urban renewal and sustainability recreation Increase the number of green parks developed and managed 1% 10% 10% Attained high number of green parks Increase the proportion of solid waste collected and safely managed 40% 45% 45% Achieved the expected results drainage Increase the coverage of urban roads with maintained storm drainage 10 80 80 Gained and achieved the required target Transport and traffic control Length of paved non-motorized routes 1km 3km 1.6 km Delay in release of funds Number and ratio of signalized road intersection in Garissa town 5% 10% 0% Achieved the expected results in the intersection of roads
+Improve response time to fire and disaster incidences 30 minutes 25 minutes 25 minutes Target achieved Urban renewal and sustainability Beautification and recreation Increase the number of green parks developed and managed 1% 10% 10% Attained high number of green parks proportion of solid 40% 45% 45% Achieved the expected results Storm water drainage Increase the coverage of urban roads with maintained storm drainage 10 80 80 Gained and achieved the required target Transport and traffic control Length of paved non-motorized routes 1km 3km 1.6 km Delay in release of funds Number and ratio of signalized road intersection in Garissa town 5% 10% 0% Achieved the expected results in the intersection of roads

-Municipal services and amenities Managed produce markets Construction of 5 retail markets and 2 livestock markets.
-3 NO .retail market 1 NO livestock market 1 1 All the expected projects will be completed Reduction of infectious diseases Attained the required result in reduction of infectious diseases Extent of public cemetery maintenance compared to schedule Management of Public health and cemetery Number, age and gender appropriate social amenities developed/ Construction and development of Social hall 0 3 Attained an average level in achieving the medium point of the project
+Municipal services Managed produce Construction of 5 3 NO .retail 1 1 and amenities markets retail markets and 2 livestock markets. market 1 NO livestock market All the expected projects will be completed Reduction of infectious diseases Attained the required result in reduction of infectious diseases Extent of public cemetery maintenance compared to schedule Management of Public health and cemetery Number, age and gender appropriate social amenities developed/ Construction and development of Social hall 0 3 Attained an average level in achieving the medium point of the project